Typical vernacular farm house of the period. Simple form, enclosed porch entry.

 Similar design of 9 Union St, home built for William C. Donald

-The Leith house once stood at #354 North Main Street at the SE corner of Windsor Street.
+The Leitch house once stood at #354 North Main Street at the SE corner of Windsor Street.
 The north end of The Aberdeen - Merchant's Building now occupies the former site.
 This home does not appear on the 1872 map of Frye Village but is included on the 1884 map.
 The house is labeled as J. Smith and was owned by John Smith President and founder of the Smith & Dove Manufacturing CO.
 John Smith's home was across the street at 345 North Main St., the former Shawsheen Manor.

 It appears that John Smith rented the house but may also have been home to some Smith family members too.
-The Federal census in 1900 Catherine Leith, a widow, is listed at 354 North Main.
+The Federal census in 1900 Catherine Leitch, a widow, is listed at 354 North Main.
 Catherine was b. on Sept.
 10, 1826 in Scotland, dau. of James & Isabella (McKinley) Patrick.
-Catherine married William Leith b.
+Catherine married William Leitch b.
 1818 in Scotland.
 They immigrated in 1849 and settled in Frye Village.
-In 1870 they are living on Lowell St. William's occupation was Wood Turner.
+In 1870 they are living on Lowell St. William's occupation was Wood turner.
 Five children are listed; Isabel b.
 Nov.
 1851, June b.
 1852, Margaret b.
 May 1856, William b.
 1859 and John b.
 1866.
 William died in 1894 and Catherine moved to this North Main St. home.

 In 1900 Catherine, age 73, and daughters; Isabel Livingstone 48, and Margaret 44, live here as do three boarders; Emily Stanford 18 b.
 May 1882 in Ireland , servant, Sarah Johnson 22, b.
 Apr.
 1878 in Ireland, servant, and Agathe Huhle 28 b.
 Aug.
 1871 Germany.